|

 But the proposal 24 under the same Chapter concerning review of accounts by Ministry of Corporate affairs (MCA) of unlisted companies and review by SEBI of listed companies raises a little concern.

 Since under Proposal 25 Financial Sector Oversight Agency (FSOA) has been proposed by the committee, would not it be possible to give FSOA the responsibility for the review of Financial Institutions and Companies.
 Also FSOA can share the results of such a review with Reserve Bank of India (RBI), since committee under Proposal 23 has it self proposed increased Supervisory Capacity of RBI.
+Hope the above comments would be useful to enhance the effectiveness of the policy.

 I give my best wishes to the Committee for its future endeavors and looking forward to more such great work.
+Thanks and Best Regards

 MV

-4. N.V.R.
-29 April 2008
+29 April 2008 |

 Dear Sir,